Leo-Marino/FdF/README.md

 ### Map File 🗺️
 A valid map file must follow this format:

 The file name needs to have the ".fdf" extension at the end of it's name

+	maps/42.fdf
+	maps/elem-col.fdf
+	maps/t2.fdf

-Each number will represent a point on the base grid;\
+Each number will represent a point on the base grid.\
 Decimal numbers indicate the height of the point:

-	0 0 0 0 0
+	0 0 10 10 0

 Heights can be followed by an hexadecimal number to define the color of the corresponding line: